ricenoods/azur-lane-guide/README.md

 - You need to complete a series of pre-requisites and then several lengthy time-gated quests for each ship to permanently unlock them in your dock.
 - A list of PR/DR ships can be found [here](https://azurlane.koumakan.jp/wiki/Research#Shipyard).
 For beginners, you will most likely only be able to unlock PR1 ships for now.
 - The later PR series ships might take a lot longer because of a mechanic called [Fleet Technology](#fleet-technology) since it requires having many ships of a certain faction, many MLB (max limit-broken) ships, and many L120 ships.
 - In addition, you will need to have enough of their respective blueprints to level up their Dev.
 Levels (which is akin to enhancing attributes for regular ships).
+- PR1 series ships offer discounted blueprints each day (10 bp for 3K coins).

 ```
 Ship development for beginners: